learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 After the loop completes, have the function return the original array.

 ## The `while` loop
-The `while` loop is similar to an `for` statement in that it will keep looping as long as the condition evaluates to `true`.
+The `while` loop is similar to a `for` loop in that it will keep looping as long as the condition evaluates to `true`.
 However, the idea behind a `for` loop is that it should loop a set number of times (e.g., start with `i = 0` and loop while `i < 25`).
 A `while` loop, on the other hand, is designed to loop an indefinite amount of times — it should keep looping **while** the condition is `true` or, said differently, **until** the condition is `false`.
 There isn't a definite limit like "25 times" placed upon it.

 A `while` loop has the following structure:
 ```js